 This presentation provides basic information about the LGBTQ+ community, including terminology, a discussion of homophobia, and tips on creating an inclusive community.
 The presentation lasts approximately one hour, but can be tailored to fit a longer or shorter time period.

 Join us for a conversation about the basics of identity and diversity so we can understand how to progress to creating an inclusive environment for all.
-Learn how to practice what you’ve learned by engaging in a conversation with your peers and facilitators about any questions you’ve ever wanted to know about issues of diversity and social justice.
+Finally, learn how to practice what you’ve learned by engaging in a conversation with your peers and facilitators about any questions you’ve ever wanted to know about issues of diversity and social justice.

-Safe Zone Ally Training
+Safe Zone Ally Training (mandatory three hours)

-Safe Zone is a campus wide program designed to visibly identify students, staff and faculty who support the LGBTQ+ population, understand some of the issues facing LGBTQ+ individuals, and are aware of the various LGBTQ+ resources.
-The Safe Zone workshop is a three-hour training that provides a foundation of knowledge needed to be an effective ally to LGBTQ+ students.
+Safe Zone is a campus wide program designed to visibly identify students, staff, and faculty who support the LGBTQ population, understand some of the issues facing LGBTQ individuals, and are aware of the various LGBTQ resources.
+The Safe Zone workshop is a three hour training that provides a foundation of knowledge needed to be an effective ally to LGBTQ students.
 Campus wide trainings are offered multiple times every semester, but training sessions can be arranged for other groups if requested.